 Additional factors that may have contributed to a high response frequency for this survey include relatively short length of the questionnaire, and advertisement and administration of the survey in the “slower” winter season.
 Timeliness of the topic and interest to members of the source population, also known as “selection by the respondent,” may have also been a factor (Pennings et al., 2002).
-Producer interest in the subject matter was measured by question 8 and appeared to be high with greater than 65% of respondents overall indicated they were “somewhat” or “very” interested in the survey results.
+Producer interest in the subject matter was measured by question 8 and appeared to be ‘high’ with greater than 65% of respondents overall indicated they were “somewhat” or “very” interested in the survey results.
 Respondent interest was associated with the method of administration (K-W chi square = 14.35, P < 0.01) (Table 1).
 The proportion of respondents indicating “very” interested in the survey results was highest for those completing a web-based questionnaire, and pairwise comparisons indicated the distribution of responses among web-based respondents differed from those who responded to the first and second mailings (adjusted P = 0.02 and < 0.01, respectively).
 This suggests an interest in the study may have motivated web-based participation, although it is likely other factors influenced the choice between completing a survey on the internet or by mail.
 Neither years of dairy farm management experience nor total years of organic dairy farming experience were associated with method of survey response (P = 0.73 and 0.74, respectively).

 Completion of 70% of web-based questionnaires occurred between 10-13 December 2019, when the first media communication went out, and 21-23 December 2019, when the first mailing was delivered.
 While this suggests the importance of multiple reminders from varied media, no additional web-based participation occurred after the telephone reminder or second mailing, further supporting our speculation that web-based participation was related to interest level, or to timing of initial social media advertisements, among other factors.
 In contrast, respondents to the second mailing had the lowest proportion of “very” interested and a high proportion with no interest in survey results.
 Respondents interviewed by telephone also had a high level of interest (56% “very”).
 It is possible that web-based respondents would have also responded readily to the mail survey or telephone call, had they not first filled out the web survey.
 While response rates for internet-based questionnaires may be lower than mail-based surveys, when evaluated in a survey of American households, internet tools did not appear to exhibit item non-response bias (Hudson et al., 2004).
 In the context of our survey, the addition of an internet-based approach did not significantly increase the cost of our survey and had some advantages in ease of data processing.
 We speculate that internet-based administration can be an effective supplemental option to mailed questionnaires.
 Additional research is needed to determine if internet-based questionnaires are a suitable mode of administration when used as the only option for farmer populations, especially given potential issues related to internet coverage in rural areas and possible self-selection bias related to demographic variables such as age (Hudson et al., 2004).